locomotivecms/engine/README.md

 :~$ bundle exec rails server

-Then go to http://localhost:3000/locomotive To see the application running! :) Note the webpage taks a few minutes to load when you first run the server.
+Then go to http://localhost:3000/locomotive To see the application running! :) Note the webpage takes a few minutes to load when you first run the server.

 ________